ibm-cloud-docs/dr-automation-powervs/certificate-private-key-pairs.md

    /opt/IBM/ksys/ui/security/
    ```

-2. The folder contains the following files:
+2. The folder contains the following files.

 ### Files in the security folder
 {: #security-files}